-A young girl in middle school, afraid to go to school because she knows, like every other day, she would feel all alone.
-Alone because those she thought to be her friends teased her and called her fat, ugly and stupid.
-Alone because no teacher or counselor would protect her from being strangled, punched or pushed around.
-Alone because she was one of the few students failing most of her classes.
-And she felt alone because she would walk home from the bus at the end of the day with tears in her eyes because she knew she would have to live it all over again the next day.
+A young girl in middle school, afraid to go to school.
+Because she knows, like every other day, she would feel all alone.
+Alone because those she thought friends teased her and called her fat, ugly and stupid.
+Alone because no teacher or counselor protected her from being strangled, punched or pushed around.
+And alone because she was one of the few students failing most of her classes.
+She walked home from the bus at the end of the day with tears in her eyes.
+Because she knew she would have to live it all over again the next day.

 As much as I would like to say this is just the beginning to a fictional story, it’s not.
 This is reality….this was MY reality.
 The bullying I endured for years is something no child, or adult, should have to be exposed to.
 Unfortunately, however, thousands of children around the world are being bullied, both in and outside of school; 160,000 stay home each day in fear.
 Students involved in a bullying incident can be affected in many ways leading to health related problems and declining academic achievement.
 At this point, some things you may be wondering are, “How can I tell if my child is being bullied?” and “What can I do to help my child.”
 Before we talk about warning signs and prevention/ response, let’s first take a look at who is involved in a bullying situation, and how they are affected.